All Episodes Plain Text

 He's pardoning 39 others.

-Explaining what may become a defining act in the dying days of his presidency, Biden said in a statement, as I said, America is built on promise of possibility and second chances.
+Explaining what may become a defining act in the dying days of his presidency, Biden said in a statement, as I said, America was built on promise of possibility and second chances.

-Biden continued, as president, I have the great privilege of extending mercy to people who have demonstrated remorse and rehabilitation, restoring opportunity for Americans to participate in daily life and contribute to their communities and taking steps to remove sentencing disparities.
+Biden continued, as president, I have the great privilege of extending mercy to people who have demonstrated remorse and rehabilitation, restoring opportunity for Americans to participate in daily life and contribute to their communities, and taking steps to remove sentencing disparities for nonviolent offenders, especially those convicted of drug offenders.

 Good morning.